t94j0/satellite/README.md

 # DEITYSHADOW

-DEITYSHADOW is an HTTP(S) payload hosting service which has many options for filtering requests to ensure the correct target is getting the payload.
+DEITYSHADOW is an web payload hosting service which filters requests to ensure the correct target is getting a payload.
+This can also be a useful service for hosting files that should be only accessed in very specific circumstances.

 ## Installation